cbrand/ruby-filterparams/README.md

 ## Installation ##

-The library is available through the `filterparams` gemfile and thus can be installed through the command line or by adding the package to your Gemfile.
+The library is available through the `filterparams` gem on [RubyGems](https://rubygems.org/gems/filterparams) and thus can be installed through the command line or by adding the package to your Gemfile.

 ```